Where East & West meet in the Mediterranean

 - Continental breakfast daily, 2 Lunches, dinners

 - VAT (Value Added Tax)

-- All lunches and dinners include beverages: water/coffee & wine
+- All lunches and dinners include beverages: water/coffee & wine at dinner

 - Estate Wine Tasting